redpesk-core/afb-binding/docs/afb-events-guide.md

 #### More on naming events

-- Within the AGL framework, a signaling agent is a binding that has an API prefix.
+Generally, a signaling agent is a binding that has an API prefix.

 This prefix is meant to be unique and to identify the binding API.
 The names of the events that this signaling agent creates are